gw2efficiency/recipe-calculation/README.md

 // Returns an object like this:
 {
   20798: {
-    type: 'spirit-shard', // can be gold, spirit shards, karma or keys for dungeon currency
+    type: 'spirit-shard', // can be gold, spirit shards, karma or dungeon currency
     quantity: 1, // quantity the vendor sells
     cost: 1, // copper the vendor sells the quantity for
     npcs: [